Binta International School

-Binta International Schools is a group of schools founded by Wale Adenuga and located in Lagos State.
+Binta International Schools is a group of schools founded by Mrs.Ehi Adenuga and located in Lagos State.
 It operates a creche, nursery, basic and high school.
 The school was established in Ejigbo in 1994, but later opened in Ajao Estate, Isolo.
 The slogan of the school is "the school for the child you love", while the motto is "excellence and discipline".
 The name "BINTA" is an acronym for "Best In Nurturing Talents and Academics".
 They offer scholarships to deserving students yearly.
 Binta International School was the secondary school of "Binta" in the national television series Binta and Friends.